lab-yue/r-docs/pages/R-lang/10-Parser.md

 object [[ arg1, ...... , argn ]]
 ```

-The `object`{.variable} can formally be any valid expression, but it is
+The `object` can formally be any valid expression, but it is
 understood to denote or evaluate to a subsettable object.
 The arguments
 generally evaluate to numerical or character indices, but other kinds of
 arguments are possible (notably `drop = FALSE`).